 We are looking forward to welcoming you to campus.
 Your family is important to us and we want to get to know you better through the interview.
 You do not need to have applied before coming for an interview.

 To schedule an interview and tour you may use our online calendars.
 Please note that for families that are applying to PreK and Kindergarten, we recommend you schedule a morning visit when you will best be able to see those classes in action.
+Due to our enhanced security, adults should bring a photo ID with them.

 Schedule an Interview: